ELEKTRONN/ELEKTRONN/doc/Pipeline.rst

 .. _configuration:

 Configuration of Parameters
 ===========================

 There are three levels of parameter configuration, **higher levels override previous levels**:
-  1. The master *default* values are hardcoded into python code in :py:class:`training.config.MasterConfig`.
+  1. The master *default* values are hardcoded into python code in :py:class:`elektronn.training.config.MasterConfig`.
   2. Users can set their own *default* values by editing the file ``examples/config_template.py`` (which is just a template and otherwise **ignored**).
 The user file must be put into the home directory as ``~/.elektronn.config``, from there is automatically read and overrides the master defaults.
 The *default* values found in the template are intended to provide guidance on some meta-parameters (e.g. learning rate, momentum) and to define certain behaviour of the pipeline (e.g. default save path, save intervals), see section :ref:`Pipeline Setup <setup>`.
   3. *Specific* values for training a particular CNN/NN configuration should be set in a different file (again by editing ``config_template.py`` as new file).
 The path of this file is given as the ``config`` argument to the ``elektronn-train``-script. *Specific* values can override any default values and are mainly used to specify the CNN architecture and the training data options.
 Some values are mandatory to be provided specifically for each training (e.g. network architecture, data files, save name) - if such a value is not provided a warning is shown.